katcipis/sophia/notes/masters-of-doom.md

 * Carmack wanted to craft great programs, Romero wanted to build an empire
 * Romero had the ability to perceive change when he started to invest on IBM PC instead of Apple 2
 * Carmack hates patents, identified myself a lot with this (people have to be able to extend ideas)
+* Carmack was order, Romero was chaos, together they where chaordic, separated they where unbalanced
+* Romero failed to see that less is more (size of the team)
+* Lack of clear direction destroys a company
+* Everything that has a beginning has an end Neo :-)